Stroke risk factors you can control:

 Other stroke symptoms:

-Sudden confusion, sudden trouble seeing in one or both eyes, sudden trouble walking or loss of balance, sudden severe headache with no known cause.
+Sudden confusion, trouble swallowing, sudden trouble seeing in one or both eyes, sudden trouble walking or loss of balance, sudden severe headache with no known cause.

 Learn more stroke signs and symptoms